 3. Execution-only investment management services

-Here you decide what to invest in and instruct your wealth manager to buy and sell assets on your behalf.
+Execution-only investment management services means you decide what to invest in and instruct your wealth manager to buy and sell assets on your behalf.
 They simply execute your trades for you.
 This service is usually suitable only for highly experienced investors and financial professionals.

-Most people – more than 70% of findaWEALTHMANAGER.com users – choose a discretionary wealth-management relationship.
+Most people – more than 70% of findaWEALTHMANAGER.com users – choose a discretionary wealth-management relationship

 Financial advisers tend to specialise in financial planning and tax planning – helping you work out how much you need to save for retirement and how to invest tax-efficiently.
 They might help you to consolidate your pensions savings and to get a good picture of your financial position.
 They might also help you to pick a mortgage or find the right life insurance.